Join me as I declutter my kids rooms! Decluttering and minimizing can be easy with these 5 simple tips to declutter toys in kids rooms .

 Kids can only play with one toy at a time!
 Keep this in mind as you declutter and go through everything.

-3. Broken Toys Must Go
+3. Decluttering Broken Toys

 Toys break all the time.
-Keeping a broken toy can lead to frustration and crying, when it won’t work properly.
+Keeping a broken toy can lead to frustration and crying when it won’t work properly.
 Broken toys also take up space that can be used for functioning toys.

-4. Declutter Non Age Appropriate Toys
+4. Declutter Non-Age Appropriate Toys

-As a parent I am always thinking of the future.
-Especially as a new mom I was very excited to get my son everything, even if that meant he had to grow into it.
-I quickly realized buying toys for them to grow into is a waste of time and money.
+As a parent, I am always thinking of the future.
+Especially as a new mom, I was very excited to get my son everything, even if that meant he had to grow into it.

 Half the time I would forget that I bought certain toys, and by the time I found them he had outgrown them.
-We have also had the time when I thought my son would like dinosaurs, but he could have cared less.
+We have also had a time when I thought my son would like dinosaurs, but he could have cared less.

-My toy motto is: Buy toys as they need them and get rid of anything not age appropriate.
+My toy motto is: Buy toys as they need them and get rid of anything not age-appropriate.

-5. Annoying Toys Are Out
+5. Annoying Toys Must be Decluttered!

-Yes some toys are very annoying.
+Yes, some toys are very annoying.
 We all share a house and I feel annoying toys must go.
 What is annoying to one person might not bother another.

 Read More Simple Living Tips: